foodfight/showz/scripts/episode-x-windows.md

 * Most *nix folks look down on the Windows Operating System, perhaps unfairly.
 What are some good parts of the Windows OS that may be new and perhaps unknown to *nix people?
+* Is it difficult to use Vagrant w/ Windows?
 * What is winRM?
 * Tell us about powershell.
 Is it as good as or better than the *nix shells? how well does it integrate with chef?
 What aout the upcoming